 My vision for this project was that, at its lowest level, a small Kickstarter would make a big difference to the base project, and it might even fund the ultimate goal.
 That’s still the hope, in part.
 But with the pandemic there have been so many changes.
 My MO for buying equipment has gone awry.
 I am the antithesis of an early adopter.
 Early adopters are great because they fund R&D, but I’m your original clearance section girl.
 I ride the bike that’s high on value per dollar.
-I don’t know what I would ride if money were no object, but I do take comfort in not riding the bike that is the most desireable for someone to steal.
+I don’t know what I would ride if money were no object, but I am comfortable not riding the bike that is the biggest target for someone to steal.
 If I have the latest anything, the store was going out of business, or it was one of those rare things that I wanted or needed enough to pay early adopter money.
-I was the first person among my group to buy a particular model of Garmin once, and for this project, one that would do great elevations and has incident detection seems like it could be an important piece of technical and safety equipment.
+I was the first person among my user group to buy a particular model of Garmin once, and then took all the smart people who bought it next to be confirmation of the good choice.
+I can’t think of another time I spent new release money on anything.
+For this project, a Garmin that would do great elevations and has incident detection seems like it could be an important piece of technical and safety equipment.
 But, on the whole, I’m not looking for the cool factor.
 I used my last bike seat until the leather was streamering and the gel was oozing.
 Literally.

 It’s time to get funded so we can figure out what we have to work with.